lknapp/bike-database/docs/notes.md

 Who will make payment? [drop down with 2 options, client/agency] Payment status? [drop down with 2 options, paid/unpaid]

+code organization: pull out all views that just filter the bikes some way into their own controller, rather than cluttering up model controllers.

+remove bike_index functionality because its unused.

 # Features
 - search bikes via brand, make, or serial number.
 - add mechanics table and change text input to a dropdown